Update on Injured Ontario Workers and Bill 148

 To examine the impact of these proposed amendments, the province subsequently undertook a two-week consultation on Bill 148, and established a Standing Committee on Finance and Economic Affairs.
 The Committee travelled to 10 communities to hear from residents and business owners, and conducted a clause-by-clause review of the Bill.

-That Committee heard from advocacy groups for injured workers, specifically those who are currently receiving WSI benefits for wage loss due to workplace-related injuries or illnesses.
-Those groups’ concern focuses on the interplay between the WSI Board’s practice of “determining” or “deeming” the wage-levels of injured workers who would otherwise be employed, and the level of WSI benefits that those workers are entitled to receive.
+That Committee heard from advocacy groups for injured workers and specifically those who are currently receiving WSIB benefits for wage loss due to workplace related injuries or illnesses.
+Those groups’ concern focused on the interplay between the WSIB’s practice of “determining” or “deeming” the wage-levels of injured workers who would otherwise be employed and the level of WSIB benefits that those workers are entitled to receive.

-Specifically, these advocacy groups note that if the minimum wage is increased to $15 per hour as proposed by Bill 148, then injured workers currently on WSI benefits could see those benefits decrease, based on the Board’s determination of what income such workers might otherwise earn were it not for their work-related illness or injury.
-The full impact of the proposed minimum-wage increase on existing WSI benefit entitlements was the subject of a formal submission to the Standing Committee.
+Specifically, these advocacy groups noted that if the minimum wage is increased to $15 per hour as proposed by Bill 148, then injured workers currently on WSIB benefits could see those benefits decrease, based on the Board’s determination of the level of income such workers might otherwise earn were it not for their work-related illness or injury.
+The full impact of the proposed minimum-wage increase on existing WSIB benefit entitlements was the subject of a formal submission to the Standing Committee.

-It should be emphasized that the changes proposed under Bill 148 – which affect a broad swath of employment and labour issues – have not yet been finalized; on August 21, 2017, the Standing Committee has adopted at least some of the suggested improvements inspired by the stakeholders’ input on various topics.
+It should be emphasized that the changes proposed under Bill 148 – which affect a broad range of employment and labour issues have not yet been finalized.
+On August 21, 2017, the Standing Committee adopted at least some of the suggested improvements of the stakeholders’ on various topics.
 Those amendments will be reported back to the Ontario Legislature when it resumes sitting on September 11, 2017.